Trans Australia Airlines: Acquisition by Qantas

 Although Compass was controversially and perhaps inevitably forced out of business, Australian's days, and those of Ansett, were numbered: the decision had been made at the Federal Government level to offer both government-owned carriers, Qantas and Australian, for sale.
 Australian Airlines was offered first but was quickly snapped up by Qantas, which offered $400m to purchase the domestic carrier.
 Qantas then decided to merge the airline into its network.
 Subsequently the government offered the entire merged operation in a public float, after selling a cornerstone 25% stake to British Airways, returning Qantas to the stock market after being absent from listing since 1947.

 Qantas acquired Australian Airlines on 14 September 1992, in preparation for its closure on 30 April 1994.
 Subsequent to the merger, TAA/Australian's Boeing customer code '76' was replaced by the Qantas's customer code '38' for all subsequent Boeing aircraft deliveries, beginning with the Boeing 737-838.

 The majority of the Australian Airlines branding was removed during the merger and replaced with Qantas branding; for instance, Australian's Flight Deck Lounge became The Qantas Club.
 The sole remaining Australian Airlines brand identity – The Australian Way (inflight) magazine – was rebranded as The Qantas Magazine in 2016.

 Rebirth

 In October 2002, Qantas revived the Australian Airlines brand as a full-service carrier, targeting the low-cost leisure market and flying primarily out of Cairns and Bali.
 This airline was disbanded in 2006 and its assets were absorbed back into the Qantas group.

 TAA Museum

-Qantas currently allocates space at its Airport West Training Facility (formerly the TAA/Australian Airlines Flight Training Centre) for The TAA Museum.
-The museum displays artefacts from the life of TAA/Australian including service ware, uniforms, advertisements, and photographs and is open to the public during the week.
+QANTAS originally allocated space at its Airport West Training Facility (formerly the TAA/Australian Airlines Flight Training Centre) for The TAA Museum, however in 2025 the Museum the museum started moving to a new location at Tullamarine Airport.

+The museum displays items from Trans‑Australia Airlines' aviation history including aircraft archives, photographs, and memorabilia.
+The museum will reopen on the 11th August 2026.